darktable-org/dtdocs/content/module-reference/processing-modules/lowpass.md

 soften with
 : The blur algorithm to use
-: **gaussian blur**: Blur all image channels (L, a, b) : **bilateral filter**: Blur the L channel only, while preserving edges
+: _gaussian blur_: Blur all image channels (L, a, b)
+: _bilateral filter_: Blur the L channel only, while preserving edges

 contrast
-: The contrast.
+: Higher absolute values increase contrast.
+Lower absolute values reduce contrast.
 Negative values result in an inverted negative image.
-Higher absolute values increase contrast; lower absolute values reduce contrast.
 A value of zero leads to a neutral plane.

 brightness
-: The brightness.
-Negative values darken the image.
+: Negative values darken the image.
 Positive values lighten the image.

 saturation
 : The color saturation.
 Negative values result in complementary colors by inverting the a/b channels.
-Higher absolute values increase color saturation; lower absolute values reduce color saturation.
-A value of zero leads to a desaturated image.
+Higher absolute values increase color saturation.
+Lower absolute values reduce color saturation.
+A value of zero desaturates the image.